lordpansar/lordpansar.github.io/_posts/2021-08-10-reset-in-gitkraken.markdown

 Resetting can be a very destructive action if used improperly.
 In the examples above we have only resetted a single commit.

 Imagine that you are trying to make a reset to a commit 20 commits behind the last one.
-If go forward with this, you're probably now left with a whole lot of uncommited and unstaged changes.
+If you go forward with this, you're probably now left with a whole lot of uncommited and unstaged changes.
 And all your resetted commit structure (which files and changes were associated to each commit), commit names etc are now lost in time and space in your repo.
 And if you've accidentally made a hard reset but there were some things you wanted to keep - then you're really in trouble.